Foxite/roosterbot/Docs/index.md

 [![Development branch](https://img.shields.io/github/last-commit/foxite/roosterbot/staging?label=development)](https://github.com/Foxite/roosterbot/tree/staging)
 [![Activity](https://img.shields.io/github/commit-activity/m/foxite/roosterbot)](https://github.com/Foxite/roosterbot/pulse/monthly)

-Here you will find technical documentation for RoosterBot.
+Here you will find technical documentation for [RoosterBot](https://github.com/Foxite/roosterbot).

+Hosting for this website is being provided by Github Pages.

 ## RoosterBot?
 RoosterBot is a program that connects commands with a user interface, usually an IM platform.
 As part of its design, anyone can write extensions for the program, known as Components.
 This site contains instructions for writing your own components and eventually getting your own instance online.